emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/embind.rst

 Memory management
 =================

-JavaScript, specifically ECMA-262 Edition 5.1, does not support finalizers or weak references with callbacks.
+JavaScript, specifically ECMA-262 Edition 5.1, does not support `finalizers <http://en.wikipedia.org/wiki/Finalizer>`_ or weak references with callbacks.
+Therefore there is no way for Emscripten to automatically call the destructors on C++ objects.

 .. warning:: JavaScript code must explicitly delete any C++ object handles it has received, or the Emscripten heap will grow indefinitely.